yetanalytics/dave/README.md

     clj -A:fig:build

-A browser window will open automatically.
+A browser window will open automatically to `http://localhost:9500`

 To live-compile SASS files to CSS (do this in another shell):

     clojure -A:watch-sass

-The root SASS file can be found at `/resources/sass/style.scss`
+The root SASS file can be found at `/resources/dave/ui/sass/style.scss`

-This will auto compile and send all changes to the browser without the need to reload.
-After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:

-    (js/alert "Am I connected?")

-and you should see an alert in the browser window.

-To clean all compiled files:

-    rm -rf target/public

-To create a production build run:

-	rm -rf target/public
+### Testing

+The ClojureScript tests will run automatically while Figwheel is running, to view their output navigate to `http://localhost:9500/figwheel-extra-main/auto-testing`.

+To run the ClojureScript tests outside of figwheel:

+    clojure -Afig:test-cljs

+To run Clojure tests on the JVM:

-	clojure -A:fig:min
+    clojure -Atest-clj

 ## License
 Copyright © 2018 Yet Analytics Inc